Cascoda/cascoda-sdk/README.md

 ### How-To Guides

-- [Getting Started with the Cascoda Thread Evaluation Kit](docs/how-to/howto-thread.md): This how-to will guide you through setting up a Thread network and testing simple communication.
+- [Getting Started with the Cascoda Thread Evaluation Kit](docs/how-to/howto-thread.md): Set up a Thread network and test simple communications.
-- [Getting Started with OCF and Thread](docs/how-to/howto-ocf-thread.md): This how-to will guide you through running pre-existing or creating new OCF applications that run on the Chili module.
+- [Getting Started with OCF and Thread](docs/how-to/howto-ocf-thread.md): Run pre-existing OCF applications or create your own.

 ### Other Guides